Survivor Series (2011): Background

-The event was held at Madison Square Garden in New York City, New York.
+The 25th annual Survivor Series was the third time for the event to be held at Madison Square Garden in New York City, New York, after 1996 and 2002.

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by WWE since 1987—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2011 event was the 25th Survivor Series and was scheduled to be held on November 20, 2011, at Madison Square Garden in New York City.
-It was also the first Survivor Series held since the end of the first brand split in August.
+The 25th Survivor Series was scheduled to be held on November 20, 2011, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York, which was the third Survivor Series at MSG, after 1996 and 2002.
 Tickets sold out in only 90 minutes.

-The 2011 event was hyped in New York City by a huge fan interaction event outside of Madison Square Garden two days before the event, which included the first look at the new WWE '12 video game, a signing with CM Punk, and a performance from the band Oleander.
+The 2011 event was hyped in New York City by a huge fan interaction event outside of MSG two days before the event, which included a first look at the WWE '12 video game, a signing with CM Punk, and a performance from the band Oleander.
 The event was attended by over 16,000 WWE fans, including one who received two tickets to the sold out event from The Rock.
 Also in attendance were Zack Ryder and Jimmy Hart, who gave a bus tour of New York to 150 fans who won tickets via WWE.com in the weeks leading to the event.

+This was the first Survivor Series held since the end of the first brand split in August.
+It was also the first Survivor Series held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.